aenygma/smud-api/README.md

 # SMUD API
 ---

-An API to get usage and cost information from SMUD (Sacramento Municipal Utility District), an electricity provider for the Sacramento County.
+An API to get usage and cost information from [SMUD - Sacramento Municipal Utility District](https://www.smud.org/), an electricity provider for the Sacramento County.

+## Purpose:
 SMUD didn't have a programmatic way to get usage and cost data for my account.
 I made this to get that information so I could monitor and run stats.

 This project logs in, manages the SSO, parses the energy usage data and returns a list.